AdobeDocs/learning-manager.en/help/migrated/kb/sso-authentication-for-captivate-prime.md

 ---

-# Log in to Learning Manager using SSO authentication {#log-in-to-learning-manager-using-sso-authentication}
+# Log in to Learning Manager using SSO authentication

 This document helps you configure SSO authentication to log in to your Learning Manager account.